ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ### Event Log

-The Event Log is where output from scripts, including errors, can be found.
-It is not open by default, but can be opened through the **Window** menu.
+The Event Log is where the output from scripts, including errors, can be found.
+It is not open by default but can be opened through the **Window** menu.

 ## Saving the Project